Gildan: Allegations of labor rights violations

 Genesis, S.A. is a Haitian factory manufacturing T-shirts whose main customer is Gildan Activewear.
 It has been accused as the most serious offender in a campaign of retaliatory dismissals, targeted at the leaders of a new labor rights and union organizing effort in Haiti's capital, Port-au-Prince.
+According to 2012 report by Workers Rights Consortium, Gildan "ultimately intervened aggressively at Genesis and, to Gildan’s credit, played a pivotal role in achieving reinstatement.
+Hanesbrands played a similar role at Multiwear."